 Unravelling what really happened is complicated, but some facts are clear.
 The Maldives government leased the island of Maagau in 2014.
-Next year, Baglioni Hotels, which sub-leased the island this year, will open a five-star resort under the slogan, "Paradise with Italian grace".
+Next year, Baglioni Hotels will open a five-star resort under the slogan, "Paradise with Italian grace".
 Ninety-nine water bungalows and a "jungle spa" are being built.

 What is not clear is why on May 26, 2014, the Italian media tycoon who won the lease paid $2,249,913 to a company majority-owned by the family of the Tourism Minister.
 He says he was paying an acquisition fee for the island under instructions from the Tourism Ministry.

 But another businessman also says he paid the acquisition fee directly to the government.
 Official records show the payment.

 So either they paid twice or something else took place.
 "Corruption suspected," read the Auditor General's report, after he investigated.